DiffPS: Leveraging Prior Knowledge of Diffusion Model for Person Search

 Prior Knowledge in Diffusion Model

-DiffPS uses a frozen diffusion model backbone to provide rich spatial features, and separates task-specific features for detection and Re-ID to avoid gradient interference.
+DiffPS uses a frozen diffusion model backbone (Stable Diffusion) to provide rich spatial features, and separates task-specific features for detection and Re-ID to avoid gradient interference.
 This decoupled design ensures stability and better representation learning.
-To fully exploit the capabilities of the pre-trained diffusion model, DiffPS draws upon four core priors:
+To fully exploit the capabilities of the pre-trained diffusion model, DiffPS leverages four inherent priors embedded in the model architecture:

 DiffPS features a frozen diffusion backbone with decoupled detection (DGRPN) and re-ID (MSFRN, SFAN) branches, each tailored to leverage distinct diffusion priors for robust person search.